kindelia/Kindelia/WHITEBOOK.md

 ```
 serialize_name('Dog') = 0 1 110101 1 110011 1 011100 0
                             '----'   '----'   '----'
-                             'D'      'o'      'g'
+                             'g'      'o'      'D'
 ```

 Since all names are smaller than 64 characters, using `serialize_list` is more efficient than encoding the length of the name, followed by the character.

-Note this encoding starts with a `0` bit that isn't used yet.
+Note this encoding starts with a `0` bit.
 That is a compressed-name flag.
 Names are the most data-hungry part of Kindelia's serialization, yet, there are many instances where names can be compressed considerably.
 For example, variable names can be compressed using De Bruijn indices, and constructor/function names can be compressed by local name aliases when these are used repeatedly.
-These optimizations aren't implemented yet, but, in order to make that possible in a future, we reserve a bit for this flag.

 Note also that, while the serialization of a name allows for an arbitrary number of letters, HVM pointers can only address function and constructor names of up